YuShan122/Vive/README.md

   ```
 - Press `ctrl`+`C` to stop the program. `vive/param/vive_calibrate.yaml` will be replaced by new calibration.
 ### Calibration of map_origin rotation
+- Set up three lighthouses.
+- Check dump path in `vive_calibrate2.cpp`, line 380.
+Remember `catkin_make` if the code is modified.
 - Open `vive_calibrate2.launch`, check and modify args: `side_` `tracker_`.
 - Put the tracker on the playground.
 - Launch.